alishersuyunov/opendatauzb/README.md

 - Version 0.1.1 offers several new functions to download Uzbek Stock Market data along with a vignette documentation
 - First release 0.1.0 provides a set of functions to access datasets on [the Official Open Data Portal of Uzbekistan](http://data.gov.uz)

-In the latest version (0.1.1), several new functions have been added to collect Uzbek Stock Market data.
+In version (0.1.1), several new functions were added to collect Uzbek Stock Market data.

 * `getTicker()`: obtains stock market prices over the given period
 * `getMarketIndex()`: provides stock market indices across sectors